What Does Facebook Do to Your Photos?

 The resolution that Facebook supports are either 720px, 960px, or 2048px on their longest edge.
 So, if you upload any other dimension, it automatically reduced.
 This result inevitably in poor images.

 By reducing the dimensions of your photo decreases its sharpness, especially if it is a big resize.
+Remember to use low ISO in your photos, to keep good quality.

 How do I upload a photo to Facebook without losing quality?